-Teen Conference 2017
+Teen Conference 2018

-We are delighted to continue the CMI Teen Conference, now in its third year.
+We are delighted to continue the CMI Teen Conference, now in its fourth year.
 The Teen Conference is for ages 13 to 17 as well as 18 year olds who are still going to be in high school for the 2017-18 academic year.
 If a teen is 18 years old but has graduated from high school, they are encouraged to attend the General Conference.
 Students will participate in a number of activities that will continue to build on the foundations of spiritual, moral and academic training of a CM education, forming/understanding Knowledge of God, Knowledge of Man, and Knowledge of the Universe.

 Since this is a conference specially designed for teens only, children who are younger or older will not be allowed to “tag along.”
 The Teen Conference can only accommodate 50 teens and once these spaces are filled, any remaining teens will need to register as Child (Under 18) and accompany their parents/legal guardian to the general conference sessions.
 Teens must have at least one parent/legal guardian attending the entire general conference.
 For insurance purposes, teens cannot attend with persons other than their own parents/legal guardian.
 Learn more about this year's teen conference below.

-Teen Conference Co-Director
+Teen Conference Director

 Be in the Know: Important Information